 Students are encouraged to ask questions, give their opinions and to participate in activities.
 The intention is to create students who can think and learn for themselves.
 If a student is having problems, they are expected to ask for help.
 Teachers are there to help and to make sure that every student passes, so extra tuition is always available.

-Assessment in Senior High School will depend on which subjects you elect to study.
-For the majority of subjects, your assessment will include assignments, projects and tests throughout the school year, in addition to two examination periods per year.
-Generally, around 70% of your final marks are generated internally (from assignments etc), and 30% are generated from exams.
-This means that if you get very nervous for exams, or find that you do not perform very well in exams, that you can still achieve a good result in your subjects from your internal assessment.
+Assessment in Senior High Schools will depend on subjects the student has elected to study.
+For the majority of subjects, assessment will include assignments, projects and tests throughout the school year, in addition to two examination periods per year.
+Generally, around 70% of a student’s final marks are generated internally (from assignments etc) and 30% are generated from exams.

-As Tasmania’s Senior High Schools treat students as adults and encourage them to develop independence and self-responsibility, you will not be required to wear a school uniform.
-You can choose what to wear to school, but typically students will wear casual clothing such as jeans, shorts/ a skirt, a jumper, and sneaker-style shoes.
+Students will not be required to wear a school uniform.
+Instead, students can choose what to wear to school, but typically they will wear casual clothing such as jeans, shorts/a skirt, a jumper, and sneaker-style shoes.